rogeriochaves/elm-ternary/README.md

 [ci-svg]: https://circleci.com/gh/rogeriochaves/elm-ternary.svg?style=shield
 [ci-url]: https://circleci.com/gh/rogeriochaves/elm-ternary

-This simple provides infix functions for shorter if/then/else conditionals, known as ternary, and a "null" coalescing operator for Maybes.
+This simple package provides infix functions for shorter if/then/else conditionals, known as ternary, and a "null" coalescing operator for Maybes.

 ```elm